 Interministerial Steering Group for Civilian Crisis Prevention

 The Interministerial Steering Group for Civilian Crisis Prevention has been in operation since September 2004.
-Its primary task is to implement and monitor the Action Plan.
-Headed by the Deputy Director-General responsible for Civilian Crisis Prevention at the Federal Foreign Office, the Steering Group is made up of civilian crisis prevention representatives from all Federal Ministries.
+Its chief task is to implement and monitor the Action Plan.
+Headed by the Deputy Director-General responsible for Civilian Crisis Prevention at the Federal Foreign Office, the Steering Group is made up civilian crisis prevention representatives from all Federal Ministries.
 It exists first and foremost to provide information and coordinate operations.
 In so doing, it creates the conditions for improving the German Government’s capacity to act in this policy area.
 Alongside it, the experts from the various Ministries work in numerous interministerial bodies on the resolution of extreme emergencies.

 Advisory Board for Civilian Crisis Prevention

 From the outset, the German Government felt it very important that civil society participate closely in the cross-sectoral task of crisis prevention and peace-building.
 The Advisory Board for Civilian Crisis Prevention, which was set up in accordance with the Action Plan, ensures that relevant non-governmental stakeholders are involved in the sphere of civilian crisis prevention.
 The 19-member Advisory Board is intended to accompany the work of the Steering Group and provide it with specialist advice.

 Members are drawn from the worlds of academia, security policy, development policy, human rights and humanitarian issues, the environment, the church, industry and political foundations, or they are policy advisors or figures with particular expertise in crisis prevention.
 The Advisory Board was established in May 2005.